Solvent model: Implicit models

 Top: Four interaction operators generally considered in the continuum solvation models.
 Bottom: Five contributing Gibbs energy terms from continuum solvation models.

 The interaction operators have a clear meaning and are physically well defined.
 1st - cavity creation; a term accounting for the energy spent to build a cavity in the solvent of suitable size and shape as to house the solute.
 Physically, this is energy cost of compressing the solvents structure when creating a void in the solvent.
 2nd term - electrostatic energy; This term deals with the polarization of the solute and solvent.
-3rd term - an approximation for the quantum mechanical exchange repulsion; given the implicit solvent this term can only be approximated against high level theoretical calculations.
-4th term - quantum mechanical dispersion energy; can be approximated using an averaging procedure for the solvent charge distribution.
+3rd term - quantum mechanical dispersion energy; can be approximated using an averaging procedure for the solvent charge distribution.
+4th term - an approximation for the quantum mechanical exchange repulsion; given the implicit solvent this term can only be approximated against high level theoretical calculations.

 These models can make useful contributions when the solvent being modelled can be modelled by a single function i.e. it is not varying significantly from the bulk.
 They can also be a useful way to include approximate solvent effects where the solvent is not an active constituent in the reaction or process.
 Additionally, if computer resources are limited, considerable computational resources can be saved by evoking the implicit solvent approximation instead of explicit solvent molecules.
 Implicit solvent models have been applied to model the solvent in computational investigations of reactions and to predict hydration Gibbs energy (ΔhydG).

 Several standard models exist and have all been used successfully in a number of situations.
 The Polarizable continuum model (PCM) is a commonly used implicit model and has seeded the birth of several variants.
 The model is based on the Poisson-Boltzmann equation, which is an expansion of the original Poisson's equation.
 Solvation Models (SMx) and the Solvation Model based on Density (SMD) have also seen wide spread use.
 SMx models (where x is an alphanumeric label to show the version) are based on the generalized Born equation.
 This is an approximation of Poisson's equation suitable for arbitrary cavity shapes.
 The SMD model solves the Poisson-Boltzmann equation analogously to PCM, but does so using a set of specifically parametrised radii which construct the cavity.
 The COSMO solvation model is another popular implicit solvation model.
 This model uses the scaled conductor boundary condition, which is a fast and robust approximation to the exact dielectric equations and reduces the outlying charge errors as compared to PCM.
 The approximations lead to a root mean square deviation in the order of 0.07 kcal/mol to the exact solutions.